One of my biggest criticisms of Buddhism is that it often focuses on the mind as the primary source of both experience and suffering.

 Which way is your character looking at the art and how does that impact it?

-They may spend an equal amount of time at each image, or spend the whole time sat in front of two or three paintings.
+Depending on the person, they may spend an equal amount of time at each image, or spend the whole time sat in front of two or three paintings.

 They may stand dead still and have endless capacity for concentrating or they may fidget their whole way around and run out of energy within half an hour.

-Their behaviour will also be impacted by the physical design and constraints of their environment.
+What they do will also be impacted by the physical design and constraints of their environment.
 For example, how much time they have to spend there and what the layout and features of the gallery are.

-3 – Ways of Feeling
+3. Ways of Feeling

 This is the subtle emotional aspect that your character brings to the time in the gallery.

-When they are stood in front of one of their favourite paintings are they allowing it to impact the depths of their being.
+When they are stood in front of one of their favourite paintings, are they allowing it to impact the depths of their being?
 Perhaps they are moved to tears or laughter by some of the artwork.

 Or are they curiously open to being drawn to the subtle details that attract and interest them.